The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Other Places to Visit in Nicaragua

-This is by no means an exhaustive list of places to stop in Nicaragua–in fact, we hope to go back and expect that we’ll have very few repeats on things to do when we’re there!
+This is by no means an exhaustive list of places to visit in Nicaragua.
+In fact, we hope to go back and expect that we’ll have very few repeats on things to do when we’re there!

 READ NEXT